appgen/main/conferences/strata-ny-2013/proposal.md

 AppGen: Raising the Discourse about Big Data via Automated Random Prototyping

 ## Description * (brief overview for marketing purposes, max. length 400 characters—about 65 words)
-AppGen takes all datasets from Socrata data portals, searches for linkages among disparate datasets, and merges datasets to identify data quality issues across datasets, resulting in actionable insights for data portal maintainers.
-But that's not all!
-AppGen also algorithmically composes standalone mobile apps, turning data into interactive stories that the public can understand.
+AppGen is an open-source tool that automatically ingests all datasets from Socrata data portals, searches for linkages among disparate datasets, and merges datasets.
+Having algorithmically merged the datasets, AppGen identifies data quality issues across datasets, provides actionable insights to data portal maintainers and visualizes associated datasets as standalone mobile apps.

 ## Topics (select the most relevant to your proposal)
 [X] Data Science